 This section summarizes the assessment of existing and potential future environmental impacts presented by the site.
 Environmental impacts may include existing and potential future exposure pathways to fish and wildlife receptors, wetlands, groundwater resources, and surface water.

 The RI report presents a detailed discussion of any existing and potential impacts from the site to fish and wildlife receptors.

-Soil and groundwater were analyzed for volatile organic compounds (VOCs), semi-volatile organic compounds (SVOCs), metals, polychlorinated biphenyls (PCBs), per- and polyfluoroalkyl substances (PFAS), and pesticides.
-Soil vapor was sampled for VOCs.
-Based on the investigations conducted to date, the primary contaminants of concern are VOCs and SVOCs in soil; VOCs, SVOCs, and metals in groundwater; and VOCs in soil vapor.
+Nature and Extent of Contamination: Soil and groundwater were analyzed for volatile organic compounds (VOCs), semi-volatile organic compounds (SVOCs), metals, polychlorinated biphenyls (PCBs), per- and polyfluoroalkyl substances (PFAS), and pesticides.
+Soil vapor samples were analyzed for VOCs.
+Based upon investigations conducted to date, the primary contaminants of concern are chlorinated solvents, specifically tetrachloroethene (PCE) and its breakdown products.